-(\) Incomplete ("I") is a temporary grade granted to a student who, due to reasons beyond his/her control, was unable to complete a gradable portion of a coursework.
+- () Incomplete ("I") is a temporary grade granted to a student who, due to reasons beyond his/her control, was unable to complete a gradable portion of a coursework.
+Before assigning an Incomplete grade, the course Professor must notify the School Coordination to ensure proper documentation and alignment with academic policies.
 The requirements imposed by the course Professor who granted the Incomplete grade must be submitted within the time established by the said Professor, which should not, under any circumstances, exceed one (1) academic term after the incomplete grade was awarded.
-See the "INCOMPLETE "I" GRADE POLICY AND PROCEDURES" for more information.

-(\\) The Satisfactory ("S") and Unsatisfactory ("U") grade options are assigned to Supervised Research, Master Thesis, and Doctoral Dissertation.
-It should be note that the course credit hours assigned to any of such academic activities, for which a grade of "S" is awarded, will not be recognized as part of the number of credit hours required to comply with the graduation requirements of your Academic Program of Study.

-(\\\) The Withdrawn before deadline ("W") grade option is assigned to a course when such is withdrawn after the second (2nd) week of classes (end of the Add/Drop Period) and before the beginning of the eighth (8th) week of classes (end of the Withdrawal Period).
+See the "INCOMPLETE "I" GRADE POLICY AND PROCEDURES" for more information. - () The Satisfactory ("S") and Unsatisfactory ("U") grade options are assigned to Supervised Research, Master Thesis, and Doctoral Dissertation.
+It should be note that the course credit hours assigned to any of such academic activities, for which a grade of "S" is awarded, will not be recognized as part of the number of credit hours required to comply with the graduation requirements of your Academic Program of Study. - () The Withdrawn before deadline ("W") grade option is assigned to a course when such is withdrawn after the second (2nd) week of classes (end of the Add/Drop Period) and before the beginning of the eighth (8th) week of classes (end of the Withdrawal Period).

-(\\\\) The Withdrawn after deadline with failing grade ("WF") grade option is assigned to a course when such is withdrawn after the end of the Withdrawal Period, provided that the grade earned at the time of withdrawal is a failing grade (< C).
+• () The Withdrawn after deadline with failing grade ("WF") grade option is assigned to a course when such is withdrawn after the end of the Withdrawal Period, provided that the grade earned at the time of withdrawal is a failing grade (< C).
 This is equivalent to a grade of "F" and is used to calculate Grade Point Averages.

 It should be noted that the "I", "S", "U", and "W" grades are not used to calculate Grade Point Averages (see Grade Point Average below) for the purpose of verifying compliance with requirements for Admission to the University, determining end-of-term academic progress, or establishing compliance with the minimum academic standard required to confer a degree.
 It should also be noted that the grading system described above is applicable to all Graduate Schools and Colleges.